tianlin29/DDM_Simulation_TL/README.md

-This code is modified base on:
+AThis code is modified base on:

 # Code from Okazawa, Sha, Purcell, & Kiani (2018) Nat Com